zdhNarsil/verl/README.md

 </p>

 ## News
 - [2025/03] [DAPO](https://dapo-sia.github.io/) is the open-sourced SOTA RL algorithm that achieves 50 points on AIME 2024 based on the Qwen2.5-32B pre-trained model, surpassing the previous SOTA achieved by DeepSeek's GRPO (DeepSeek-R1-Zero-Qwen-32B).
-DAPO's training is fully powered by verl and the reproduction code is [publicly available](https://github.com/volcengine/verl/tree/gm-tyx/puffin/main/recipe/dapo) now.
+DAPO-verl's training is fully powered by verl and the reproduction code is [publicly available](https://github.com/volcengine/verl/tree/gm-tyx/puffin/main/recipe/dapo) now.
 - [2025/03] We will present verl(HybridFlow) at EuroSys 2025.
 See you in Rotterdam!
 - [2025/03] We introduced the programming model of verl at the [vLLM Beijing Meetup](https://mp.weixin.qq.com/s/n77GibL2corAtQHtVEAzfg) and [verl intro and updates](https://github.com/eric-haibin-lin/verl-community/blob/main/slides/verl-lmsys-meetup.pdf) at the [LMSys Meetup](https://lu.ma/ntjrr7ig) in Sunnyvale mid March.
 - [2025/02] verl v0.2.0.post2 is released!
 See [release note](https://github.com/volcengine/verl/releases/) for details.